wings-cofandt/wings-cofandt/README.md

 - 👋 Hi, I’m Imran Khan
-- 👀 I’m interested in AI related projects
-- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on create a revolution in the field of AI
+- 💞️ I’m looking to collaborate in creating a revolution in the field of AI
 - 📫 How to reach me Imranhashim953@gmail.com

 <!---